History 011 - US History to 1877 » Spring 2021 » Week 2 Quiz

 According to Ohm's law, current is

-A. directly related to both voltage and resistance.
+directly related to voltage and inversely related to resistance.

 Question #4